distributed-system-analysis/visualizers/README.md

     - If not on the default port (6379), you can also add `-e REDIS_PORT=<port>`

 - NOTES:
-  - PCP data (from pcp data tarball in tools-default) is available within pbench results.
-  - Also works with any other self-obtained pcp data.
+  - Works with any self-obtained PCP data.
   - Default Grafana credentials are: admin/admin